 |8.3.6||Design and development changes.|

-Some organizations seem to struggle with all the required operations document.
+Some organizations seem to struggle with all the required operations documents.
 For example, we recently worked with a company that took great effort and pride in their meticulous document keeping.
-The problem was, however, that they did not understand how the document they kept met the document requirements of the ISO 9001 QMS.
+The problem was, however, that they did not understand how the documents they kept met the document requirements of the ISO 9001 QMS.

 As you create a QMS to comply with Clause 8, there are two things to always keep in mind:

 1) What do I need to do to comply with the requirements?

 2) How can keeping these document help my organization?

 In order to comply with ISO 9001:2015, particularly in terms of a documented information, an organization has to reflect on the specific requirements listed, as well as how this document fits in with the unique ways the organization fulfills operations.
 Ensuring you comply with the spirit and letter of the ISO 9001 Standard will require taking some time to understand the requirements, and taking time to reflect on your operations processes.

 As we know, frequently the ISO 9001 QMS requirements are not very detailed or specific when it comes to record keeping.
 So each organization can define exactly what form the records will take, and what kind of information will be collected.